8 Natural Remedies for Itchy and Irritated Skin

 Our rule of thumb regarding body products is to never use anything on your skin that you wouldn’t put in your mouth.
 So, every remedy listed here is made from plants or from plant-based or food-grade substances.

-Use virgin, untreated clay.
+Use virgin, untreated clay, such as this one.
 Green clay (often called montmorillonite or bentonite clay) is the most powerful type.
 (For more information on the amazing healing power of clay, I highly recommend reading The Clay Cure by Ran Knishinsky).

 How to use it: Mix the clay in a bowl or cup with a bit of filtered water until it has a creamy consistency like peanut butter (like in the picture at the top of the page).
 Then, just dab the clay paste onto itchy areas, let it dry, then rinse or peel it off.